hegde421201/JAVA_TUTORIALS/java/src/main/oops/OOPS.md

 Polymorphism
 ------------

 Polymorphism is generally associated with one name but many forms.
-Consider the behavior of a dog.
-When it sees an unknown person, it is angry and starts barking a lot.
-But when it sees the master, it makes different noises and behaves differently.
+Consider the behavior of a pet dog.
+When it sees a stranger, it gets angry and starts barking a lot.
+But when it sees its master, it makes different noises and behaves differently.
 Similarly, in the case of addition of two integers, we expect to get a sum of the integers.
 But for string operands, we expect to get a concatenated string.

 The two types of polymorphism are: